-The Nomination and Remuneration Committee is composed of three non-executive members of which a majority of independent directors, Ms. Françoise Chombar, director and Chair, Ms. Martine Baelmans, independent director and Ms. Maria Pia De Caro, independent director2.
+The Nomination and Remuneration Committee is composed of three non-executive members of which a majority of independent directors, Ms. Françoise Chombar, director and Chair, Ms. Martine Baelmans, independent director and Ms. Maria Pia De Caro, independent director.
 The committee has the relevant expertise regarding remuneration policy.

-The Nomination and Remuneration Committee met four (4) times in 2021.
+The Nomination and Remuneration Committee met two (2) times in 2022.
 All members were present at all the meetings.

-In addition to the exercise of its legal powers and the duties listed in the Melexis Corporate Governance Charter, in 2021 the Nomination and Remuneration Committee reviewed, among others:
+In addition to the exercise of its legal powers and the duties listed in the Melexis Corporate Governance Charter, in 2022 the Nomination and Remuneration Committee reviewed, among others:

-- Remuneration and variable remuneration of Executive Management - Assessment of the variable remuneration of the CEO - HR strategy and policies - Executive Team assessment.
+- · Remuneration and variable remuneration of the Executive Management - Assessment of the variable remuneration of the CEO - HR strategy and policies - Evaluation of the Executive Management team and succession planning - Sustainability (ESG).